What is Diabetic Retinopathy?

 - Blurred vision

-Diabetic retinopathy in Richmond, VA can be treated with laser photocoagulation which uses laser surgery to seal off leaking blood vessels and remove unwanted tissue.
-Laser photocoagulation is painless and is performed as an outpatient procedure.
+Diabetic Retinopathy can be treated with Laser Photocoagulation, which uses laser surgery to seal off leaking blood vessels and remove unwanted tissue.
+Laser Photocoagulation is painless and is performed right here in Richmond as an outpatient procedure.